Takahero/demo-project-mission-control/README.md

 1. Create projects/goals
 2. Break down projects/goals into results that would be required in order to complete projects
-3. Break down required results into smallest tasks and track them
+3. Break down required results into smallest gtasks and track them

 ## Behavior